nrfconnect/sdk-nrf/samples/bluetooth/mesh/dfu/distributor/README.rst

    :local:
    :depth: 2

-The Bluetooth® mesh DFU distributor sample demonstrates how device firmware can be distributed over a Bluetooth Mesh network.
+The Bluetooth® Mesh DFU distributor sample demonstrates how device firmware can be distributed over a Bluetooth Mesh network.
 The sample implements the Firmware Distribution role of the :ref:`Bluetooth Mesh DFU subsystem <zephyr:bluetooth_mesh_dfu>`.

 The specification that the Bluetooth Mesh DFU subsystem is based on is not adopted yet, and therefore this feature should be used for experimental purposes only.